Nexenta/cibs/README.md

     build-wide-stamp: target = libs
     install-wide-stamp: target = install.libs

+Another target-specific variable is "make-vars".
+The value of this variable is appended to make command.
+By default it is set to `V=1` for `build-%-stamp` (disable silent rules) and to `DESTDIR="$(protodir)"` for `install-%-stamp`.
+You can append or completely replace "make-vars" to make hacks or when you are using autotools.mk for packages which are not actually use autotools, but some hand-made configure scripts.

 ## ips.mk

 This module provides functions to work with IPS manifests and publish packages.